 It makes little sense to younger patients why a healthcare provider would not offer a mobile solution to engagement, including visibility, self-service, and payment options.
 As they become the most powerful group of consumers and healthcare buyers, providers must listen to their demands for personalization, convenience, and control.

 While many providers offer some version of an online patient portal, they find that less than 35% of their patients engage with them through these portals.
 This is because Millennials aren’t on their computers, they’re on phones and mobile devices.
 They prefer simplicity and convenience, creating additional usernames and passwords won’t appeal to them or meet their needs.
-This group of consumers is looking for options that allow for two-way communication, mobile payments, and the ability to complete the check-in process from their mobile devices.
+This group of consumers is looking for options that allow for two-way communication, mobile payments, and the ability to complete the check-in process

 And while nearly 90 percent of financial administrators believe healthcare payments will be collected primarily on mobile devices in the near future, only 20 percent are ready for such capabilities.